 The person will be given 30 days to submit an appeal to the Refugee Reception Office or to leave the country.
-In the appeal the person must state reasons why he or she should not go back to their home country.
+In the appeal, the person must state reasons why they should not go back to their home country.

 A person can appeal on the basis that: